 CAUTION When you turn on the computer for the first time, do not turn off the power again until the operating system has loaded completely.
 NOTE The names of windows displayed, and the order in which windows appear, may vary according to your software setup choices.

-The first time you turn on your computer, the Setup Wizard guides

-The first time you turn on your computer, the Setup Wizard guides you through steps to set up your software.
+The first time you turn on your computer, the Setup Wizard guide you through steps to set up your software.
 Follow the on-screen instructions.